 New Hampshire Mutual Bancorp (NHMB) announced today that it has signed an agreement with Savings Bank of Walpole (SBW) to join the organization.
 New Hampshire Mutual Bancorp, a mutual holding company, was formed in 2013 when two New Hampshire-based community banks, Merrimack County Savings Bank (the Merrimack) and Meredith Village Savings Bank (MVSB) formally affiliated – […]

 On Wednesday, December 13th, we will be closing our offices and drive-ups early for an employee event.
 Branch offices in Contoocook, Hooksett and Nashua will all close at 4:30pm.
 Branch offices in Bow and Concord will close at 5pm.
 As always, online, mobile & telephone banking will be available.
 We apologize for any inconvenience.

-With colder weather moving in and the holidays fast approaching, Merrimack County Savings Bank (the Merrimack) and Meredith Village Savings Bank (MVSB) will be collecting mittens, hats, gloves and scarves for its annual Mitten Tree drives.
-A donation of $2 for every item collected through December 16th will be awarded to the NH Food Bank, […]
+With cold weather moving in and the holidays approaching, sister banks, Merrimack County Savings Bank (the Merrimack) and Meredith Village Savings Bank (MVSB), will collect mittens, hats, gloves and scarves for their annual Mitten Tree drives.
+A donation of $2 for every item collected through December 31st will be awarded to the NH Food Bank, and […]

 An increasing number of consumers are being targeted in new and sophisticated scams involving online dating.
 In such instances, unsuspecting victims are being forced into sending money- sometimes thousands of dollars – to criminals through PayPal or other well-known online payment services.
 In our area, there have been reports of victims having long-term conversations with […]